Joseph "Joey" Lakomy

 His career was going great and his family was happy.
 But this didn't last, as his marriage suddenly fell apart.
 He got divorced and then immediately began working tirelessly on his next film, The Making of a Spaghetti Western God.
 When it came out in 2137, it flopped, and critics called it his worst yet.
 But this didn't dissuade him, because he had many more ideas, he was beginning a new relationship, and he had been inspired by the newly emerging style of so-called cave flicks.
 Following another unfortunate flop, he released Virtuous Filth in 2144 to immediate success.
 It remains his most well-regarded film to this day, iconic in pop culture, although he has had other significant works since, specifically the Minimal/Maximal series.

 Although his films had often flirted with the experimental, they had always stayed more or less accessible to the average viewer.
 Not so after Virtuous Filth.
-Joey went in a decidedly experimental direction with his next big project, a serious of four films titled Minimal, Maximal, Optimal, and Suboptimal.
+Joey went in a decidedly experimental direction with his next big project, a series of four films titled Minimal, Maximal, Optimal, and Suboptimal.
 Alternating between slow cinema and breakneck, overwhelming maximalism, the films were praised for their atmosphere, ambition, and subversiveness.
 The series was somewhat divisive with audiences, but many people say it’s among Joey’s best work.

 Since the final installment of the series, Joey has released two other, less experimental movies in different styles.
 The argyle drama genre is no longer popular, and Joey seems to have lost interest in crafting the kind of quirky multilinear narratives he initially became known for.
 But he’s far from losing interest in film as a whole; in fact, he’s stated that the true possibilities of the medium are just opening up to him.
 He intends for his next project to be completely different from anything he’s ever done.
 And he fully intends to keep trying new things and making new movies until he physically can’t anymore.

-Joey is an intelligent, amiable guy who is quick to trust and slow to anger.
+Joey is an amiable guy who is quick to trust and slow to anger.
 He knows how to have a good time, but he’s not boisterous or irresponsible.
 He’s usually pretty mellow and level-headed.
 These traits make him pleasant to work with.
 He’s never too hard on actors, and will pretty much always let them improvise or give their opinions on how to improve scenes, provided it doesn’t get them behind schedule.

 It’s very easy to impress Joey.
 He has a fairly high opinion of most people.
 His tendency to only see the good in others has led to trouble before, in times when he’s trusted someone with responsibilities or information that he shouldn’t have just because he truly believed they could handle them.
 You’d think he’d know better by now, but he doesn’t.
 Time and time again, people can prove themselves to be malicious or cruel or generally ill-equipped to handle things, and yet he still believes in trusting them and giving them second chances.
 People can and do take advantage of his good nature, optimism, and generosity.